Pwd9000-ML/blog-devto/posts/2025/DevOps-Terraform-Idempotency/DevOps-Terraform-Idempotency.md

 ### 4. Resource Conflict

 **Scenario:** You attempt to create or modify a resource, but the desired configuration conflicts with the existing resource settings that already exist in the provider.
-***Error:***

   ```hcl
   Error: Conflict with existing settings